-5. FINANCIAL ADVISOR INFORMATION & SI GNATURES The broker, financial advisor or other investor represeduly licensed and may lawfully sell Shares in the state Name of Participating Broker-Dealer or Financial Insti tution Check if recently employed by new E Broker-Dealer or Financial Institution Name of Broker/Financial Advisor/Other Investor Rep resentative Rep/Advisor Number Branch Number Mailing Address ☐ Check if recently employed by new Broker-Dealer City State Zip E-mail Phone Number facts with regard to the fundamental risks of the invecurrent prospectus and related amendments and supfive (5) business days after the date the Investor receit (vii) has reasonable grounds to believe that the invest grounds to believe that the purchase of Shares is a surecords relating to such investor's suitability for a perlinvestor set forth in the prospectus (as amended or suenable such Investor to realize the benefits of such ar investor has an understanding of the fundamental ris Company and the tax consequences of purchasing ar financial advisor or other investor representative, has FINRA rules and regulations, including, but not limited as required by its relationship with the Investor(s) ide oplements if any, to such Investor; (vi) no sale of Sives a copy of the prospectus, as amended or suppletor is purchasing these Shares for his or her own a uitable investment for such Investor, that the underiod of six years, that such Investor meets the suitaupplemented as of the date hereof), and that such investment and to suffer any loss that may occur investment and to suffer any loss that may occur is so the investment the background and qualified owning Shares.
-The above-identified entity, acts performed functions required by federal and stand to Know Your Customer, Suitability and PATRIC entified in this document.
-Shares shall be completed until at least oplemented through the date hereof; account; and (viii) has reasonable dersigned will obtain and retain tability standards applicable to such the child in the Name of Broker / Financial Advisor / Other Investor Representative Signature of Broker / Financial Advisor Other Investor Representative Date Name of Registered Supervisory Principal Signature of Registered Supervisory Principal l Date
+5. FINANCIAL ADVISOR INFORMATION & S IGNATURES The broker, financial advisor or other investor representations. ng below hereby warrants that it is duly licensed and may lawfully sell Shares in the state Name of Participating Broker-Dealer or Financial Inst itution Check if recently employed by new B Broker-Dealer or Financial Institution Name of Broker/Financial Advisor/Other Investor Rep presentative . % Rep/Advisor Number Branch Number Mailing Address .0>) Check if recently employed by new Broker-Dealer City State Zip E-mail ^ \ Phone Number and, if other than individual ownership, has verified tidentified; (iii) has discussed such Investor's prospect facts with regard to the fundamental risks of the invecurrent prospectus and related amendments and suffive (5) business days after the date the Investor (economic viii) has reasonable grounds to believe that the purchase of Shares is a sufference relating to such investor's suitability for a per Investor set forth in the prospect (s.
+Carpended or senable such Investor to realize the benefits of such an investor has an understanding of the fundamental rise.
+Company and the tax consequences of purchasing a financial advisor or other investor representative, has FINRA rules and regulations, including, but not limited as required by its relationship with the Investor(s) idea. tive purchase of Shares with such Investor; (iv) has extment, including lack of liquidity and marketabili pplements if any, to such Investor; (vi) no sale of Shaives a copy of the prospectus, as amended or suppostor is purchasing these Shares for his or her own a uitable investment for such Investor, that the underiod of six years, that such Investor meets the suita supplemented as of the date hereof), and that such in investment and to suffer any loss that may occur isks of the investment the background and qualificand owning Shares.
+The above-identified entity, act is performed functions required by federal and stated to Know Your Customer, Suitability and PATRIO advised such Investor of all pertinent lity of the Shares; (v) has delivered a hares shall be completed until at least plemented through the date hereof; account; and (viii) has reasonable ersigned will obtain and retain ability standards applicable to such h Investor is in a financial position to ar with respect thereto and that such cations of the persons managing the ting in its capacity as agent broker, te securities laws and, as applicable, I understand this Additional Subscription Agreement t is for the offering of NexPoint Capital, Inc. Name of Broker / Financial Advisor / Other Investor Representative Signature of Broker / Financial Advisor Other Investor Representative Date Name of Registered Supervisory Principal Signature of Registered Supervisory Principal